justlark/cuttle/rules.md

 During the game, each player plays cards from their hand, placing them face-up on the table in front of them.
 Various actions cause cards to be discarded.
-Discarded cards are stacked face-up next to the draw pile to form the **discard pile**.
+Discarded cards are stacked face-up next to the draw pile to form the **scrap pile**.

 ## Play